Zacks Earnings Trends Highlights: Exxon, Chevron, Ford, Apple and JPMorgan

 - On the negative side, estimates have come down the most for the Transportation sector, with the Consumer Discretionary and Aerospace sectors also suffering estimate cuts.

-- For the 14 S&P 500 members with fiscal quarters ending in February that have reported results already, total earnings and revenues are up +14.6% and +10.5%, respectively, and they are beating EPS and revenue estimates at the rate of 85.7%.
+- For the 18 S&P 500 members with fiscal quarters ending in February that have reported results already, total earnings and revenues are up +17.9% and +7.5%, respectively, with 83.3% beating EPS estimates and 88.9% topping revenue estimates.
 All these fiscal February-quarter companies get counted as part of our March-quarter tally.

 Rising Earnings Estimates